sillsdev/flashgrab/README-manual-build.txt

 That is, if you've edited the FLEx project, do this:
 - Re-export that (with media) to LIFT
 - If necessary, delete the Anki project, and record types DICT_LIFT/DICT_LIFT_EX, and reload this fresh: syncxml/samples/lift-dictionary.apkg
 - Sync the LIFT/media into that fresh Anki deck, then re-create an updated .apkg file.
-  At this point you should probably also re-share the .apkg file on its own, here: https://ankiweb.net/shared/decks/
+  At this point you could also re-share the .apkg file on its own, here: https://ankiweb.net/shared/decks/